-Six courses must be chosen from the following list, plus a short dissertation on an approved subject.
-Courses marked with # are compulsory.
-The selection of courses must be approved by the Chairperson of the department.
-All courses are not necessarily offered each year and choices can be influenced by the availability of personnel or other internal circumstances.
-Subject to approval by the Chairperson of the Department, the degree can be taken over a period of twelve, eighteen or twenty four months, depending on the student's academic background and whether the candidate is a full-time or part-time student.
+The curriculum must be compiled according to the table set out below.
+The selection of modules must be approved by the chairperson of the Department.
+All modules are not necessarily offered each year and choices can be influenced by the availability of personnel or other internal circumstances.
+Subject to approval by the chairperson of the department, the degree can be completed over a period of twelve, eighteen or twenty four months, depending on the student's academic background and whether the candidate is a full-time or part-time student.

-Detailed information regarding the methods of presentation and optimal composition of a degree package is available on request from the Chairperson of the Department of Economics.
+Detailed information regarding the methods of presentation and optimal composition of a degree package is available on request from the chairperson of the Department of Economics.